pytest-dev/pytest-cov/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: 🤔 Support request
-about: Need help with configuring pytest-cov
+about: Request help with setting up pytest-cov in your project
 ---

 Please go over all the sections and search